Jacksun84/nest-ipa-uploader/README.md

 npm run cli -- list-beta-groups --bundle-id your.bundle.id

 ## Then upload with beta group
-npm run cli -- upload --file your.ipa --bundle-id your.bundle.id --type testflight --beta-group YOUR_BETA_GROUP_ID
+npm run cli -- upload --file your.ipa --bundle-id your.bundle.id --type testflight --beta-group YOUR_BETA_GROUP_ID<br>
-📝 API Key Setup Reminder
+📝 API Key Setup Reminder<br>
-If you haven't set up your App Store Connect API key yet:
+If you haven't set up your App Store Connect API key yet:<br>

-Go to App Store Connect
+Go to App Store Connect<br>
-Click Users and Access → Keys tab
+Click Users and Access → Keys tab<br>
-Click "+" to generate a new key
+Click "+" to generate a new key<br>
-Name it (e.g., "IPA Uploader")
+Name it (e.g., "IPA Uploader")<br>
-Select "Admin" access (or at least "App Manager") Click Generate
+Select "Admin" access (or at least "App Manager")<br>
+Click Generate<br>
-Download the .p8 file (you can only do this once!)
+Download the .p8 file (you can only do this once!)<br>
-Copy the Key ID and Issuer ID
+Copy the Key ID and Issuer ID<br>

-Put the .p8 file somewhere safe on your Windows machine and update your .env file with the correct path.
+Put the .p8 file somewhere safe on your Windows machine and update your .env file with the correct path.<br>
-✅ Verification
+✅ Verification<br>
-Test that everything works:
+Test that everything works:<br>
 bash

 ### 1. Test credentials
 npm run cli -- list-apps